catleeball/tmnt_wikipedia_bot/README.md

 I'm not developing this for anyone but myself, so you may see some anti-patterns like hardcoded paths specific to my environment, and general lack of configurability outside editing the source.

+Given this runs once per hour, I'm not very concerned about performance.
+I often choose slow, but readable and easy-to-implement solutions.

 ### TODO

 TODO: